addstar34/addstar34.github.io/_posts/2016-08-02-ruby-tidbits-unless-and-conditional-assignments.md

 author: Adam D
 ---

-A short post on writing more readable and shorter code using the unless statement and conditional assignments.
+A short post on writing more readable code using the unless statement and how to write less code for conditional assignments.

 ## Unless Statement
 Using unless instead of if can make code more readable.